iac-oslo/azure-firewall-labs/docs/labs/lab-02/index.md

 ## Task #1 - implement spoke-to-spoke and spoke-to-internet connectivity

 ### Spoke-to-spoke traffic
-As we learned from lab1, spokes aren't peered to each other, and virtual network peering isn't transitive.
+As we learned from lab1, spokes are peered into the hub virtual network and aren't peered to each other.
+Virtual network peering isn't transitive.
 Each spoke knows how to route to the hub virtual network by default, but not to other spokes.
-To fix this, we need to add User Defined Routes (UDR) to each spoke subnet with a route for `0.0.0.0/0` with next hop set to Azure Firewall private IP address in the hub virtual network.
+To fix this, we need to add a User Defined Route table for each spoke subnet with a route(s) with next hop set to Azure Firewall private IP address in the hub virtual network.

-Firewall rules for spoke-to-spoke traffic flow will be configured at lab-03.
+In our lab, lets define the following routing rules:

+- from spoke1, everything should be routed via Azure Firewall
+- from spoke2, only traffic to spoke1 should be routed via Azure Firewall

 ### Spoke-to-internet traffic
-The `0.0.0.0/0` route in the spoke route table also covers traffic sent to the public internet.
+The `0.0.0.0/0` route in the spoke1 route table also covers traffic sent to the public internet.
 This route overwrites the system route included in public subnets by default.
 Firewall rules for spoke-to-internet traffic flow will be configured at lab-04.

 ### Internet-to-spoke traffic